A BRIEF HISTORY OF CHRISTMAS

 Boxing Day was originally a day when alms-boxes in churches were opened and the money was distributed to the poor.
 Later 'boxes' were given to servants.

 Our modern Christmas really began in the 19th century.
 Long before the 19th century people in England decorated their houses at Christmas with holly, ivy and mistletoe.
 However they also used many other plants, such as fir, yew and laurel.
-In the 19th century people began to use coloured paper decorations.
+In the 19th century people began to use colored paper decorations.

 For centuries it was common to give Christmas gifts to friends and relatives at Christmas.
 However hanging out stockings to be filled with presents was first recorded in parts of England in the early 19th century.
 It became common in the late 19th century.